-Tabbouleh is a healthy Mediterranean salad with fresh parsley, bulgur wheat, vegetables and a simple lemon and olive oil dressing.
+Tabbouleh or tabouli salad is a healthy Mediterranean dish with fresh parsley, bulgur wheat, vegetables and a simple lemon and olive oil dressing.
 Use quinoa instead of bulgur to make it gluten-free.

 According to wikipedia Tabbouleh is traditionally served as part of a mezze in the Eastern Mediterranean and the Arab world.

 However, you don't have to make an entire variety of meze dishes to serve it with.
 You can absolutely have it as a salad or a as a light and healthy side to your main course.

 Tabbouleh, also known as Tabouli, is a Mediterranean chopped parsley salad with bulgur wheat and some other vegetables in smaller quantities.

 The star here is the parsley, which you have to use in abundance, and not the bulgur wheat.
 The bulgur is used to add some texture and to soak up the juices of the vegetables.